fugu-chop/launch_school/daily_logs/5_daily_log_jan2021.md

 The forum is a pretty mixed bag of topics.
 One point of confusion is whether we should treat the `initialize` method as a constructor.
 The OO book designates the `initialize` method as a constructor, but a forum post by a TA, argues that a constructor instantiates an object (which would be the `new` method).
 Not sure what to use here.

 I also need to make a note to practice reading OO code - i.e. "be able to read through and have a mental model of how various pieces of the program function and work together".
 I think I can do this by going through all of the longer applications in this course (including solutions by other students), as well as the examples, to describe what is happening.

+##### 22/01/21 (Fri)
+__*Concepts covered*__<br/>
+- Revision
+  - Forum posts
+  - The `||=` operator
+  - The object model

+__*Time spent*__<br/>
+124 minutes

+__*Thoughts*__<br/>
+I read an interesting forum post on singleton methods, the premise of which is that custom classes are really objects instantiated from the `Class` class.
+Therefore, class methods defined in a custom class are really just instance methods of the custom class object.

+It then went onto an exploration about whether these class methods are duplicated or reused when inherited.
+Long story short, they are reused, and not duplicated.
+Class methods belong to a specific instance of that custom class (again, which is itself an object).
+These are called singleton methods.
+There's more detail, but it doesn't really seem too relevant to what I'm studying now (and I don't see how practically, this is a useful detail).